coderrio/Coderr.Documentation/docs/starting-up/index.md

 ![](welcome.png)

-The only way to join an existing organization is to receive an invitation email from a colleague.
-The "Join" page will just inform you of that fact.
+Please note that the only way to join an existing organization is to receive an invitation email from a colleague who set up the organizational account.
+The "Join" page is just to inform you of that.

-If you clicked "Create" earlier, you can fill in you the name of your organization or company (here shown as the test name "Acme Inc.") and then click "Create" once more to associate your registration with an organization.
+If you clicked "Create" earlier, you can fill in the name of your organization or company (here shown as the test name "Acme Inc.") and then click "Create" once more to associate your registration with an organization.

 ![](create-org.png)